Ways to invest in crypto

 Before you invest, consider making sure you understand what cryptocurrencies are and how they work.

-In a nutshell, cryptocurrencies are digital assets that can be bought and sold in the same way as stocks or collectibles.
+In a nutshell, cryptocurrencies are digital assets that can be bought and sold.
 Unlike stocks, however, owning crypto does not give you legal ownership of a company.
 Instead, you are buying a digital asset you are betting will rise in value.
 Some cryptocurrencies may also offer some practical utility, like the ability to exchange them for goods and services.

 In general, crypto is highly volatile, so make sure you understand the implications of a potential investment before jumping in.
-Note that crypto may be more susceptible to market manipulation than securities, and crypto holders do not benefit from the same regulatory protections applicable to registered securities.
+Note that crypto may be more susceptible to market manipulation than securities, and direct investments in crypto do not benefit from the same regulatory protections applicable to registered securities.
 Also, the future regulatory environment for crypto is currently uncertain.

-Crypto is also not insured by the Federal Deposit Insurance Corporation or protected by the Securities Investor Protection Corporation, meaning you should only buy crypto with an amount you're willing to lose.
+Crypto is also not insured by the Federal Deposit Insurance Corporation or protected by the Securities Investor Protection Corporation.
+In light of all these risks, you should only buy crypto with an amount you're willing to lose.

 Ways to invest in cryptocurrency